doctrine/doctrine1-documentation/source/en/manual/dql-doctrine-query-language.rst

 default, the beginning of the string to be searched).
 The first position in a string is denoted by 1.
 If the string is not found, 0 is returned.

-The //LENGTH// function returns the length of the string in characters as an integer.
+The ``LENGTH`` function returns the length of the string in characters as an integer.

 --------------------